kescobo/blog.bonham.ch/posts/more-fun-with-typst.md

 If you want to see the full thing (ever evolving), check out [the repo][typstcv] if you want to see the whole thing.

-[^overleaf]: If you find yourself needing to write latex and you don't know what you're doing,
-           the tutorials on Overleaf are really excellent

 [typst-tutorial]: https://typst.app/docs/tutorial/
 [typst-book]: https://sitandr.github.io/typst-examples-book/book/